wesbos/beginner-javascript-notes/notes/Module 11꞉ Prototypes, this, new and Inheritance.md

 It is because we do not need them anywhere outside of the constructor.
 If that is the case, keep them as regular variables and reference them when you need them inside of the function.

-One cool thing about this is if you take our `dogSlider`, we cannot access it in the console using Parcel.
-If we want to access it, we have to say something like
+One cool thing about this is if you take `dogSlider`, you cannot access it in the console using Parcel.
+If you want to access it, tiy have to say something like
-`window.dogSlider = dogSlider` and then we have access to `dogSlider` in the console.
+`window.dogSlider = dogSlider` and then tiy have access to `dogSlider` in the console.

 The cool thing about that is now you can call the functions yourself like the move in the terminal to control the slider.

 ![](@attachment/Clipboard_2020-05-07-07-29-04.png) 10:55

-What we could do is at the bottom of the page add an event listener on the window's keyup event like below:
+What you could do is at the bottom of the page add an event listener on the window's keyup event like below.

 ![](@attachment/Clipboard_2020-05-07-07-30-06.png) 11:43

 Now if you use your arrow keys you will see that it works.

 That is what is great about this, you can build something like this slider and then surface the functionality via methods and then let other people hook into your slider functionality and extend it with their own.

 ---
 ## 65 -  bind, call and apply